sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 !!! success "Congratulation"

-    you made your first dynamic network export with `torch_to_nnef` :tada: !
+    You made your first dynamic network export with `torch_to_nnef` :tada: !

 ## Streaming Audio with stateful model